 Approval Gates - The DevOps promise of self-service deployments driven by development on-demand may be impossible.
 There is a release team.

 Massive Environments - If your software deals with billions of transactions or customers, it is very likely that your environments are similarly massive and likely not amenable to rapid automation with tools like Chef and Puppet.

 Orchestration with Multiple Groups - Large organizations tend to have releases across multiple departments at the same time.

 DevOps as commonly practiced has some blind spots in the previous list.

-- DevOps and Change Management - Someone practicing continuous deployment may view a tool like BMC Remedy as a waste of time, but too an application support team or a network operations center this information is critical.
+DevOps and Change Management - Someone practicing continuous deployment may view a tool like BMC Remedy as a waste of time, but to an application support team or a network operations center, this information is critical.

 Yes, DevOps is about automation and technology, but it’s mostly about communication.
 It’s about making communication between development and operations non-adversarial and less formal.
 Enterprise DevOps is a bit different.
 You can think of Enterprise DevOps as “DevOps when your IT department is still focused on ITSM and ITIL.”
 Enterprise DevOps shifts some of the infrastructure automation requirements out of the Dev side of DevOps and into the Ops side of DevOps.

-In an Enterprise DevOps approach your operations teams supply a common set of VM images or environments that development groups can automate.
-Where, in a smaller DevOps approach, your development teams would be writing tools to automate deployment to production.
-In an Enterprise DevOps approach your applications teams will stop at testing and staging environments and operations will still be responsible for translating the automation work done in staging to a production environment.
+In an Enterprise DevOps approach, your operations teams supply a common set of virtual machine (VM) images or environments that development groups can automate.
+In a smaller DevOps approach, your development teams would be writing tools to automate deployment to production.
+In an Enterprise DevOps approach, your applications teams will stop at testing and staging environments, and operations will still be responsible for translating the automation work done in staging to a production environment.